yjp20/prism/docs/guides/02-request-validation.md

 # Request Validation

-Based on the API description document Prism can take educated guesses at all sorts of validation rules for the request body, headers, query parameters, using keywords like `type`, `format`, `maxLength`, etc.
+Based on the API description document, Prism can take educated guesses at all sorts of validation rules for the request body, headers, query parameters, using keywords like `type`, `format`, `maxLength`, etc.

 It can also fail with `401` if security information is missing, and do a bunch of other things the API description document says the real API will do.
 If the folks implementing the real API do it differently to their shared documents... well you should maybe have words with them.